Blue Heron Hundreds

 Course and logistics

-Aid stations will be on the loop and at the start/finish area.
-Stations will provide water, sports drink powder, sodas, chips, candy, peanut butter and jelly, and other snacks.
-The start/finish aid station and one loop aid station will also offer soup, potatoes, quesadillas, and coffee.
-Port-o-johns are provided at the start/finish area and at the second aid station in the loop.
+The 100 mile distance repeats the 15.5-mile loop six times, with the final loop reduced to about seven miles.
+The 100K repeats the loop four times and the 50K consists of two loops.
+The overall cutoff for all events is 31 hours.
+Aid stations will be on course and are planned to provide water, sports drink mixes, sodas, chips, candy, peanut butter and jelly, cookies, and similar items; the start/finish aid station and one repeated aid station will also offer soup, potatoes, quesadillas, and coffee.
+Port-a-johns will be at the start/finish area and at the second aid station in the loop.